mbaynton/nagios-eventhandler-cachet/README.md

     behind a load balancer that performs the same task, for example.
   * A mechanism to allow operators to manually pin a component on your status page to a given status, in cases where your nagios checks are incorrect.
-To do this, simply open an incident for a component.
-As long as a component has an open (not "fixed") incident, this script will not change the status of the component.
+To do this, simply open an incident for a component and mark it "stickied."
+As long as a component has a stickied incident, this script will not change the status of the component or close out the incident.
+  * Limited interaction with related incidents:
+    If a component is automatically marked as having an issue, and then an operator subsequently opens an incident about that component to provide people with more information about the issue and does not mark that incident as "stickied", then whenever the component gets set back to Operational, the incident will also automatically be marked as fixed.

 ## Installation
   * Clone this repository into a new directory